pedromussi1/FingerCounter/READCODE.md

 ```

+<p>Purpose: Calculates the Euclidean distance between two specified landmarks and optionally draws this distance on the image.</p>

+<p>p1, p2: Indices of the landmarks (points) in self.lmList.</p>

 <h2>FingerCountingProject</h2>

 <p>The FingerCountringProject script captures video from the webcam and uses the handDetector class to detect hands and count fingers.</p>